0xcadams/0xcadams/README.md

 I have extensive experience in distributed, scalable, and secure software architectures, typically built with React/NextJS, NodeJS, and MongoDB.
 I am currently a Software Consultant/Principal at [Valure](https://valure.io/) and always looking for new and exciting projects to engage on!

 In my free time, I love to hike, ski, and travel as much as possible!
-I'm always available to chat - feel free to shoot me an email anytime!
+I'm always available to chat - feel free to reach out anytime!